hasharray/hasharray/tutorials/javascript/_posts/2016-05-26-understanding-the-new-language-features-in-ecmascript-2015.md

 ## Block Scoping

-Block scoping are new forms of declaration for defining variables scoped to a single block, as opposed to variables declared with `var` which have a function-level scope.
+Block scoping give us new forms of declaration for defining variables scoped to a single block, as opposed to variables declared with `var` which give us a function-level scope.

 ### Let